• Speak with An Experienced Defense Attorney Today

 Also, proving that the attack was a “crime of passion” committed in the “heat of the moment” could be a mitigating factor that could lessen the charge.
 However, if convicted of 1st or 2nd-degree assault there are mandatory prison sentences of 10-32 years under 1st degree and 5-16 years for 2nd-degree charges.

 In conclusion, self-defense and assault are two very different concepts.
-Self-defense refers to the use of reasonable force to protect oneself or others from harm or danger.
+Self-defense refers to the use of reasonable force to protect oneself or others from physical harm or danger.
 The key element of self-defense is that it is a reactive action, taken in response to a threat or attack.
 In contrast, assault is the intentional use of force against another person without their consent.
 The key element of assault is that it is a proactive action, taken with the intention to harm or intimidate another person.
 In self-defense, the use of force is justifiable and necessary to protect oneself or others, while in assault, the use of force is unjustifiable and illegal.
-The distinction between self-defense and assault is an important one, as it determines whether the use of force is legal or illegal, and whether a person will face criminal charges or not.
+The distinction between self-defense and assault is an important one, as it determines whether the use of force is legal or illegal and whether a person will face criminal charges or not.

 If you’ve been arrested for assault or have been involved in a self-defense altercation in the Denver area, you need expert legal guidance.
 Wolf Law has experienced criminal defense attorneys serving Coloradans facing criminal charges.
 Contact Wolf Law today for a free consultation.